 Work With Local Authorities and Your Consulate

-Depending on where and how the death occurred, you may need to work with local authorities during an investigation or autopsy.
+You may need to work with local authorities during an investigation or autopsy.
 Health authorities may need to certify that your companion did not die of a communicable disease before the remains can be sent home.
 A police report or autopsy may be required to confirm the cause of death.
-As you find out what steps must be taken, talk with your consular officer about best ways to proceed.
+Talk with your consular officer about best ways to proceed.
 Keep records of all conversations.